 A faded beard style is becoming more and more popular.
 There isn’t anything complicated about this way to shape your beard.
 In fact, it looks just like it sounds.
-The beard fades from a thick hair growth to shaved face just like a faded haircut does.
+The beard fades from thick hair growth to shaved face just like a faded haircut does.
 The fading approach can make even thick fullest and wildest beard look neat and stylish.

-How to Make a Faded Beard Style
+How to Style A Faded Beard

 You can make your favorite faded beard style in just a few steps.
 If you have a trimmer, a clipper, scissors, and a comb, you can start right now.
 Don’t be afraid of overdoing the fading.
 You practically can’t go wrong with these styles.
 Any width or length of the faded part is allowed.